guardian/frontend/docs/02-architecture/02-fronts-architecture.md

 Each front collection would be rendered into a `container`.
 A container is always full-width.

-The collection type (ex: `fixed/medium/slow-VI`) would decide the type and layout of the container.
+The collection type (ex: `fixed/medium/slow-VI`) will decide the type and layout of the container.
 See [here](https://github.com/guardian/frontend/blob/master/common/app/slices/FixedContainers.scala#L79) and [here](https://github.com/guardian/frontend/blob/master/common/app/slices/Container.scala#L9)

 Each container is composed of `slices` (aka "rows").
 Each [Slice definition](https://github.com/guardian/frontend/blob/master/common/app/slices/Slice.scala) specifies columns info and css classname.

-Each row would contained cards.
+Each row contains cards.

 A card displays the information of one story/content.